Image of Queens

 How Effective Is the Program So Far?

-Each circle represents a defendant who has been served with a trespass notice under the Queens Merchants Business Improvement Program.
+Each circle represents three defendants who have been served with a trespass notice under the Queens Merchants Business Improvement Program.

-Each represents a defendant who has been served with a trespass notice.
+Each represents three defendants who have been served with a trespass notice.

-Each represents a defendant who has been arrested for returning to the location from which they were served with a trespass notice.
+Each represents three defendants who have been arrested for returning to the location from which they were served with a trespass notice.

-Each represents a defendant who has been served with a trespass notice.
+Each represents three defendants who have been served with a trespass notice.

-Each represents a defendant who has been arrested for returning to the location from which they were served with a trespass notice.
+Each represents three defendants who has been arrested for returning to the location from which they were served with a trespass notice.

 How Has the Program Grown Since Borough-wide Adoption?